lcrespom/Modulator/CONTRIBUTING.md

 JS `class` keyword has lots of detractors, so the current code avoids abusing subclasses, as that is the major risk of using classes.

-Classes fit pretty well in TypeScript, and that is why it makes sense to use them, with the proper caution.
+Classes fit pretty well in TypeScript, that is why it makes sense to use them... with the proper caution.

 ## Development environment